 A term that we feel confident many reading this are somewhat confident with and have come across themselves at some point or another.

-For those who are not aware, the term zero-hour contract relates to employees’ work and employment contracts.
-It is often known for its flexibility, not to mention how casual the contracts are in terms of employment.
+For those unaware, the term zero-hour contract relates to employees’ work and employment contracts.
+It is often known for its flexibility, not to mention how casual the contracts are regarding employment.
 Ideal for those who are not looking to work full-time, this is sure to attract the attention of many.

-While that is very well the case, zero-hour contracts can also cause concern for employees and could also cause stress and worry concerning their employment.
-None more so than if they are not receiving regularly scheduled hours of work.
+While that is very well the case, zero-hour contracts can cause employees concern and stress and worry concerning their employment.
+None more so than if they are not receiving regularly scheduled work hours.

 Naturally, some businesses would be somewhat restricted in providing their employees.
 While this is very much the case, if you can offer your employees some choice in what they would like as an employee benefit, then this is something you should consider offering.
 After all, who doesn’t like the ability to choose?

-Implementing a program within your business, which enables employees to access their benefits at any time easily, is an excellent way of allowing them to choose what benefits they would like to use and at what time.
+Implementing a program within your business, which enables employees to easily access their benefits at any time, is an excellent way to choose what benefits they would like to use and at what time.

-Companies like Zest Benefits provide these programs to businesses like your own and can eliminate any unhappiness surrounding the choice of benefits available.
+Companies like Zest Benefits provide these programs to businesses like yours and can eliminate any unhappiness surrounding the choice of benefits available.
 To learn more about the Zest Benefits employee benefits platform, head to their website for more.

-One thing that should be considered regarding this is that for those people who have been working from home, they have become incredibly used to wearing comfy clothes and are most likely not looking forward to wearing smarter office wear once more.
+One thing that should be considered regarding this is that those people who have been working from home have become incredibly used to wearing comfy clothes and are most likely not looking forward to wearing smarter office wear once more.

 Consider replacing the existing employee benefit of dress-down Fridays with that of a relaxed dress code.
 Not only would this make the transition back to the office a bit easier on your employees, but it would eliminate the need to purchase smart clothing, which could often come at a cost.

-Whilst this may sound like a great idea, having unlimited food on offer is not the employee benefit that it is cracked up to be.
-A great perk maybe once a month, but if the food is always on offer, it can go very stale very quickly.
-Some employees even cite this sort of benefit as unhealthy as it is usually unhealthy snacks or processed foods.
+Whilst this may sound like a great idea, having unlimited food on offer is not the employee benefit it is cracked up to be.
+A great perk may happen once a month, but if the food is always on offer, it can go very stale quickly.
+Some employees even cite this sort of benefit as unhealthy, usually unhealthy snacks or processed foods.

 It can also be quite distracting for employees.
 The temptation is always there to get up and consume the snacks on offer.
 It is also not always fair for everyone.
 There could be people with varied tastes and even allergens, so it is essential to cater to everybody.
 But, of course, this is easier said than done.
 Doughnuts and cereal bars may come in handy once a month but not every day.
 It certainly won’t be a perk that will entice someone to work for your company or motivate them to do a better job.